-$2018\mbox{--}\mbox{Pub.
-L. 115-282}$ renumbered section 823 of this title as this section.
+$2018\mathrm{--Pub}.$ L. $115\mathrm{-}282$ renumbered section 823 of this title as this section.

 2012-Pub.
 L. 112-213 amended section generally.
 Prior to amendment, text read as follows: "The Auxiliary shall be composed of citizens of the United States and its territories and possessions, who are owners, sole or part, of motorboats, yachts, aircraft, or radio stations or who by reason of their special training or experience are deemed by the Commandant to be qualified for duty in the Auxiliary, and who may be enrolled therein pursuant to applicable regulations."